ivonederlof/xlf-translator/README.md

 Simply use npm to install the package

 ```
-# Global so it can be call from anywhere
+# Install global so it can be called from anywhere
-$ npm install -g json2csv
+$ npm install -g xlf-translator

-# or as a dependency of a project
+# Or install the package as a local dependency
 $ npm install xlf-translator --save
 ```